VUEngine/VUEngine-Studio-Documentation/setup/getting-started.md

 # Getting Started

 When opening VUEngine Studio, you'll be greeted with the "Getting Started" view as seen in the screenshot below.
-From there you can either open an existing project by clicking on the `Open Folder` or `Open Workspace` buttons or create a new one by clicking the `Open New Project` button.
+From there you can either open an existing project by clicking on the `Open Folder` or `Open Workspace` buttons or create a new one by clicking the `New Project` button.

 If you have opened any projects before, you'll see a handy list here as well under `Recent`.
 Click to open any of these project.